Abdenasser/dr_scaffold/README.rst

     🎉 Your RESTful Author api resource is ready 🎉

+Then a Post that's related to Author through a foreignkey:

 .. code:: console

     $ python manage.py dr_scaffold blog Post body:textfield author:foreignkey:Author

     🎉 Your RESTful Post api resource is ready 🎉

-Now that our app has everything that we need let's add it to our INSTALLED\_APPS and urls, open your ``settings.py`` file and add the app name like the following:
+Let's add our blog to INSTALLED\_APPS like the following:

 .. code:: python